dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 ???
-:question: Ok, but question.
+* Ok, but question.
 I'm seeing all these numbers, but what about domain names?
 All I want is myname.com!

-That is where DNS (Domain Name Service) comes in.
-DNS is a protocol for mapping names to IP numbers -- sort of like the yellow pages (😮does anybody even know what that is anymore?) for the internet.
-Since IP doesn't understand names another layer comes in to help with this.
+* That is where DNS (Domain Name Service) comes in.
+DNS is a protocol for mapping names to IP numbers -- sort of like the yellow pages (😮does anybody even know what that is anymore?) for the internet
+* IP doesn't understand names another layer comes in to help with this.

-What layer in the stack do you think DNS fits into?
+* What layer in the stack do you think DNS fits into?
+Application layer actually